Georgian 18ct Gold & Black Opal Ring

 18ct gold

-A rare and beautifully preserved example of early nineteenth-century English jewellery - combining craftsmanship, symbolism, and the unmistakable fire of black opal.
+A rare and beautifully preserved piece of early nineteenth century English jewellery combining craftsmanship, symbolism and the unmistakable fire of natural black opal.